FireEagle97/Pokemon_Project/README.md

 clone the repository and open it on Android studio.

 ## Authors
-Bastian Fernandez Cortez
+Bastian Fernandez Cortez,
-Maxime Rayvich
+Maxime Rayvic,
 Dany Makhoul